 Photographs, slides, letters, diaries and objects preserve our family stories, capturing precious moments of joy, loss and connection.
 These archives also provide endless, intriguing and surprising opportunities for re-discovering who we are and how our ancestors have shaped us.

-Celebrating her participation in PhotoAccess’ Re-Generations exhibition, this workshop invites you to spend an afternoon with artist Elise Searson re-visualising your family history.
+This workshop invites you to spend four weeks with artist Elise Searson re-visualising your family history.
 Building on Elise’s introduction of her own and other artists’ practices using family archives, you’ll learn how to re-photograph or scan, curate and collage your own inherited artefacts.
-You’ll explore using these images to create entirely new works bringing some fresh air to your collection and will finish the day with unique prints telling your generational stories.
+You’ll explore using these images to create entirely new works bringing some fresh air to your collection and will finish the workshop with unique prints telling your generational stories.